 \subsubsection{Verification of frequency correlation: Franson interference}

-Now, we reintroduce Franson interference into the JSA of TPES in Eq.\ref{JSA_llss2} to further explore the nature of the generated HFEQs.
-To illustrate the unique impact of Franson interference on the frequency characteristics of TPES and to investigate the relationship between this interference and the frequency correlation of HFEQs, Fig.\ref{JSI_series2} presents the $J_I^{\text{TPES}}$ under varying pump bandwidths and a series of $\tau_F$ values, with a nonzero HOM delay of $\tau_H=20/\Delta\omega_s$ to modulate the TPES into the potential HFEQs.
-Additionally, Fig.\ref{JSI_series2} (j) shows the coincidence probability of TPES, $P(\tau_F)$, as a function of $\tau_F$ for different pump linewidth conditions, providing insights into the relationship between Franson TPI and the strength of frequency correlation.
+Now, we reintroduce Franson interference into the JSA of TPES in Eq. (\ref{JSA_llss2}) to further explore the nature of the generated HFEQs.
+To illustrate the unique impact of Franson interference on the frequency characteristics of TPES and to investigate the relationship between this interference and the frequency correlation of HFEQs, Fig. \ref{JSI_series2} presents the $J_I^{\text{TPES}}$ under varying pump bandwidths and a series of $\tau_F$ values, with a nonzero HOM delay of $\tau_H=20/\Delta\omega_s$ to modulate the TPES into a potential HFEQ.
+Additionally, Fig. \ref{JSI_series2}(j) simulated coincidence probability for characterizing the TPES in the integrated interferometer, $P(\tau_F)$, as a function of $\tau_F$ for different pump linewidth conditions, providing insights into the relationship between the Franson TPI and the strength of frequency correlation.
 Here, $P(\tau_F)$ is calculated as

-Let us examine the impact of Franson interference on the JSI of HFEQs.
-As shown in Fig.\ref{JSI_series2} (a)-(c), the strong frequency correlations result in a narrow distribution along the sum-frequency direction in the JSI.
+We now examine the impact of Franson interference on the JSI of HFEQs.
+As shown in Figs. \ref{JSI_series2}(a)-\ref{JSI_series2}(c), the strong frequency correlations result in a narrow distribution along the sum-frequency direction in the JSI.
 This narrow distribution limits its ability to span multiple periods of Franson sum-frequency interference.
-Therefore, as $\tau_F$ increases, the coincidence probability $P(\tau_F)$ of the frequency highly anti-correlated JSI becomes strongly dependent on $\tau_F$, leading to high-contrast TPI, as illustrated in Fig.\ref{JSI_series2} (j).
+Therefore, as $\tau_F$ increases, the coincidence probability $P(\tau_F)$ of the frequency highly anti-correlated JSI becomes strongly dependent on $\tau_F$, leading to high-contrast TPI, as illustrated in Fig. \ref{JSI_series2}(j).

-In Fig.\ref{JSI_series2} (d)-(f), increasing the pump linewidth reduces frequency correlations.
+In Figs. \ref{JSI_series2}(d)-\ref{JSI_series2}(f), increasing the pump linewidth reduces frequency correlations.
 The weaker correlations allow JSI to cover more periods of Franson sum-frequency interference.
-Therefore, as $\tau_F$ increases, the variations of $P(\tau_F)$ diminish, leading to a pronounced decrease in TPI contrast, as shown by the black line in Fig.\ref{JSI_series2} (j).
+Therefore, as $\tau_F$ increases, the variations of $P(\tau_F)$ diminish, leading to a pronounced decrease in TPI contrast, as shown by the black line in Fig. \ref{JSI_series2}(j).